JNGZ/dynamics365smb-docs/business-central/purchases-powerbi-kpis.md

 ### Purchase (LCY)

 **Formula**
-The Purchase (LCY) measure calculates the purchase amount across all invoiced purchase transactions by calculating the sum of [Purchase Value Entries Amount](#purchase-value-entries-amount), [Purchase Credit Line Amount](#purchase-credit-line-amount) and [Purchase Invoice Line Amount](#purchase-invoice-line-amount)
+The Purchase (LCY) measure calculates the purchase amount across all invoiced purchase transactions by calculating the sum of [Purchase Value Entries Amount](#purchase-value-entries-amount), [Purchase Credit Line Amount](#purchase-credit-line-amount) and [Purchase Invoice Line Amount](#purchase-invoice-line-amount).
+Reconcile this measure to the Vendor Statistics page.

 **Data Sources**
 - Value Entry